Home Telephone Location New Telephone Numbers

 Brown Bin

-• Meat & fish (including bones)
+• Meat and fish (including bones)

 • Egg shells

-• Fruit & vegetables
+• Fruit and vegetables

-• Bread, cakes, pastry
+• Bread, cakes, and pastries

-• Beans, pasta, rice
+• Beans, pasta, and rice

-• Tea bags & coffee grounds.
+• Tea bags and coffee grounds

 • Grass cuttings